 While most commercial systems natively support the marketplace concept, some systems might need to map their generated marketplaces to their hubs manually.
 Thus, Connect allows performing required operations via an intuitive graphical user interface.

 Subscriptions are generally created in the hierarchy of tier accounts.
 Each tier account in your supply chain might have their own marketplace within the system.
 Thus, it is important to understand how system detects a marketplace that is required for subsequent business operations.

 A single subscription can be interconnected with 3 tiers accounts.
 For example, an end-customer (Tier-0), a reseller (Tier-1), and another reseller (Tier-2).
 In case the marketplace was not explicitly specified while creating a subscription, the system uses a certain logic to detect a required marketplace as illustrated below:

-I.e. Marketplace associated with the lowest tier of a given hierarchy is associated with the Asset as illustrated with the following screenshot:
+Namely, marketplace is associated with the lowest tier of a given hierarchy is associated with the requires subscription.
+In the example above, Tier-1 Reseller represents a marketplace that is associated with the provided subscription.

 To learn more about Hubs, Marketplace and Hub API, the provided graphical user interface, and other operations that are interconnected with the Marketplace module, refer to the following sub-articles: